 This talk with power point images from my world, garden and fiber art is designed to help fiber artists feel more comfortable making fearless choices when using color in their work by paying attention to the colors around them.
 In addition to digital images, I bring a piece of my weaving and/or dye work.
 I talk about the choices I made in color and technique in designing that particular piece.
 This is a stand alone lecture, but works very well as a lead-in to my weaving and dyeing workshops.

-Lecture Fee: $250/Lecture only. $150/with workshop.
-Plus travel expense: flight or current mileage, housing (with guild member is fine), meals.
+Lecture Fee: $250 with workshop. $350 without workshop plus travel expense: flight or current mileage, housing (with guild member is fine), meals.

-Teaching Fee: $500/day plus travel, shipping of materials (if required), room, and board.
+Teaching Fee: $600/day plus travel, shipping of materials (if required), room, and board.

 Students learn non-traditional techniques that allow them to work smoothly with multiple warps and to design with diverse warp elements at the loom.
 They will use instructor provided hand-painted warps in which the colors flow and change, creating designs in the woven fabric that appear complex in planning, but actually spring from making flexible and intuitive decisions as they work.
 Students will work seamlessly with multiple warp chains to create alternating color sequences used in Turned Taquete and other weave structures.
 They might choose to flip sections of the warp from end to end which creates color flow in opposite directions.
 They might choose to shift the warps to create patterns that flow in the weaving lengthwise as well as horizontally.
 This workshop is appropriate for 4 harness and 8 harness looms.
 No two warps or designs will be alike so class members learn from their own projects as well as from the others.
 Weavers with more experience will be able to take their designs to more complex levels.